 About

 Hi, I'm Dylan!
-I'm a fourth year PhD student in the Machine Learning Department at CMU, where I am fortunate to be advised by Zico Kolter.
+I work on safety research at OpenAI.
+I'm also a final year PhD student in the Machine Learning Department at CMU, where I am fortunate to be advised by Zico Kolter.
 My work is supported by a NSF Graduate Research Fellowship.

-Before, I studied math and computer science at Brown University, where I was advised by Stephen Bach.
-In the past, I served as a student researcher at Google Research, and a research intern at Amazon AWS, the Bosch Center for AI, and NASA JPL.
+Previously, I studied math and computer science at Brown University, where I was advised by Stephen Bach.
+I've also worked as as a student researcher at Google Research, a research intern at GraySwan AI, Amazon AWS, the Bosch Center for AI, and NASA JPL.
 If you are interested in my work, feel free to get in touch.
-I am always looking to chat about research and form new collaborations!
+I am always happy to chat about research!

 News

-- [Feb 2025]: Excited to share my summer internship work at Google on studying how to measure similarity for LLM pretraining data curation!
+- [Feb 2025]: Excited to share my Google internship work on analyzing similarity metrics in language model pretraining data curation!

-- [Jan 2025]: Just released new work on predicting the performance of LLMs in a black-box fashion!
+- [Jan 2025]: Just released new work on monitoring the performance and behaviors of LLMs in a black-box setting!

 - [May 2024]: Spending the summer at Google Research in NYC, where I'll be working on data curation for LLM pretraining.